Skip to main content

 Optional Changes

-to your script tag
+Add async or defer to your script tag

-script loading, move the script tag that loads the SDK into the document header and add the appropriate keyword.
+If you have decided to use async or defer script loading, move the script tag that loads the SDK into the document header and add the appropriate keyword.

-script loading is not something the UID2 team can provide advice on, because it depends on the individual website.
+Deciding to use async or defer script loading is not something the UID2 team can provide advice on, because it depends on the individual website.
 If you're not sure, it is safe to ignore this change and leave your script tag unchanged.